Shoresh92/Type_I_error/index.md

 According to [minitab](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values)
 > In technical terms, a $p$-value is the probability of obtaining an effect at least as extreme as the one in your sample data, assuming the truth of the null hypothesis.
-Let's elaborate on this.

-Any variable $x$ with normal distribution can be transormed to variable $z$ with standard normal distribution using the following formula
+Let's elaborate on this: Any variable $x$ with normal distribution can be transormed to variable $z$ with standard normal distribution using the following formula

 $$
 z = \frac{x - \mu}{\sigma}